Gichbuoy/E-Commerce-Store/README.md

 [See DEMO](https://groceries.teguhrianto.my.id)

 ## Features
-* User Registration and Authentication
+* User Registration and Authentication.
 * Browse and Search Food Items
 * Add Food Items to Cart
 * View Cart and Proceed to Checkout